carlcsaposs-canonical/demo-mysql-router-operators/README.md

 By default, `charmcraft` does not update packages in `requirements.txt` unless you run `charmcraft clean`.

-2. Workaround: remove charmcraft's requirements hash file to tell it to update packages
+2. Workaround: add a comment with random number to `requirements.txt` to tell charmcraft to update packages

 3. `charmcraft pack`